-How to properly select and use a compressor?
+How to correctly choose and use a compressor?

-Read about how compressors work and what parameters to consider when choosing a compressor for your workshop or operation.
+Read about how compressors work and which parameters to consider when choosing a compressor for your workshop or business.

 Article content:

-A compressor is a device that increases air pressure by compressing it, allowing for its further use.
+A compressor is a device that increases air pressure by compressing it, enabling its further use.
 Choosing the right compressor has a fundamental impact on work efficiency and productivity.
-It is therefore necessary to choose a device with appropriate power, size, noise level, and energy efficiency.
+It is therefore essential to choose a device with appropriate performance, size, noise level, and energy efficiency.

 For example, a quiet and compact compressor is more suitable for fine craft work, while a more powerful and robust model is a better choice for industrial use.

-In the following lines, we will go through the individual aspects of compressor selection.
-But first, let's look at the principle on which these pneumatic devices work.
-At the end of the article, you will find recommendations for specific devices according to different uses.
+In the following lines, we will go through individual aspects of compressor selection.
+But first, let's look at the principle on which these pneumatic devices operate.
+At the end of the article, you will find recommendations for specific devices based on different uses.

-In practice, we most often use two types of compressors that work on different principles: piston and screw.
+In practice, we most often use two types of compressors that work on different principles: piston and screw compressors.

 Piston compressors are mostly mobile devices, equipped with a handle and mounted on wheels for easy transport.

-Compared to screw compressors, they are cheaper, but also noisier and achieve higher vibrations.
-However, there are also devices in soundproofed versions.
-Lower noise levels can also be achieved by using multi-cylinder compressors, which can operate at lower speeds thanks to up to three pistons.
+Compared to screw compressors, they are cheaper, but also noisier and reach higher vibration levels.
+However, there are also devices in soundproof versions.
+You can also achieve lower noise levels by using multi-cylinder compressors, which, thanks to up to three pistons, can operate at lower RPMs.

-In a piston compressor, air is first drawn in and then pressurized by a piston moving in a cylinder, similar to an internal combustion engine in a car.
-Compressed air is then moved to a pressure vessel, the so-called air tank (receiver), the most conspicuous part of the compressor.
+In a piston compressor, air is first sucked in and then pressurized by a piston moving in a cylinder, similar to an internal combustion engine in a car.
+Compressed air then moves into a pressure vessel, a so-called air receiver, the most prominent part of the compressor.

-When the desired pressure is reached, the pressure switch turns off the compressor, and conversely – if the switch detects a pressure drop, it activates the compressor again.
-This maintains constant pressure.
-The compressor is driven by an electric motor, which drives a crankshaft connected to the piston itself.
+When the required pressure is reached, a pressure switch turns off the compressor, and vice versa – if the switch detects a pressure drop, it activates the compressor again.
+In this way, constant pressure is maintained.
+The compressor is powered by an electric motor that drives the crankshaft connected to the piston itself.

-From the perspective of achievable pressure, we distinguish:
+From the perspective of achievable pressure, we distinguish between:

-• single-stage compressors – works in a single piston cycle, the entire air compression process takes place in a single step; suitable for workshop applications (with lower pressure requirements),
+• single-stage compressors – operating in one piston cycle, the entire air compression process takes place in a single step; suitable for workshop applications (with lower pressure requirements),

-• multi-stage compressors – uses several stages of compression, air passes through several pistons and is gradually pressurized; ideal for industrial applications (with higher pressure requirements).
+• multi-stage compressors – using several stages of compression, air passes through several pistons and is pressurized gradually; ideal for industrial applications (with higher pressure requirements).

-How piston compressors workPrinciple of operation of a piston compressor.
+How piston compressors workPrinciple of piston compressor operation.

-Screw compressors have fewer moving parts, so their operation is quieter and vibration-free.
-Compared to piston compressors, they are larger, more durable, and have a longer service life.
-Their place is rather in industrial operations than in workshops.
+Screw compressors have fewer moving parts, making their operation quieter and vibration-free.
+Compared to piston compressors, they are larger, more durable, and possess a longer service life.
+Their place is more in industrial operations than in workshops.
 At the same time, however, they are more expensive.

-The core of a screw compressor is – as the device name suggests – a pair of interlocking screws.
-As they rotate and move closer together, the air in the gap is compressed, and its pressure increases.
-Just like with a piston compressor, air is drawn in from one side and pushed out into the air tank from the other.
+The core of a screw compressor is – as the name suggests – a pair of interlocking screws.
+By rotating and moving closer together, the air in the gap is compressed and its pressure increases.
+Just like with a piston compressor, air is sucked in from one side and pushed out into the air receiver on the other side.

-The screws are again driven by an electric motor, whose power can be regulated by connecting a frequency converter.
+The screws are again driven by an electric motor, the performance of which you can regulate by connecting a frequency inverter.

-To reduce friction and operating temperature, mineral oils and other lubricants are generally applied to the moving parts of the compressor.
+To reduce friction and operating temperature, mineral oils and other lubricants are usually applied to the moving parts of the compressor.
 However, there are also oil-free versions (see below).

-How to proceed when choosing a compressor for a workshop or operation?
+How to proceed when choosing a compressor for a workshop or business?

-When selecting a device, first consider a few key questions:
+When choosing a device, first think about a few key questions:

 • How often will the compressor be in operation?